shawnfanAkz/cbaicoin/doc/dnsseed-policy.md

 Expectations for DNS Seed operators
 ====================================

-CI AI COIN Core attempts to minimize the level of trust in DNS seeds, but DNS seeds still pose a small amount of risk for the network.
+CB AI COIN Core attempts to minimize the level of trust in DNS seeds, but DNS seeds still pose a small amount of risk for the network.
-As such, DNS seeds must be run by entities which have some minimum level of trust within the CI AI COIN community.
+As such, DNS seeds must be run by entities which have some minimum level of trust within the CB AI COIN community.

-Other implementations of CI AI COIN software may also use the same seeds and may be more exposed.
+Other implementations of CB AI COIN software may also use the same seeds and may be more exposed.
 In light of this exposure, this document establishes some basic expectations for operating dnsseeds.